 Job Applicant

 Name:

 Date:

 Address:

-City: State: Zip:
+City: State : Zip:

 RE: Notice of Adverse Decision

 Dear:

 Applicant Name

-A decision is currently pending concerning your possible emplo authorized driver. yment with Wilkins son Electric as an
+A decision is currently pending concerning your possible employment with Wilkinson Electric as an authorized driver.

-We are forwarding a copy of the consumer report that you autlemployment, together with a "Summary of Rights under the Factor of the enclosed report are currently under review in considerat We are unable to confirm the accuracy of information contained Accordingly, your application has been placed on hold pending action. air Credit Reporting ion of your employ d in your employm Act."
-The contents ment. ent application.
+We are forwarding a copy of the consumer report that you authorized in your application for employment, together with a "Summary of Rights under the Fair Credit Reporting Act."
+The contents of the enclosed report are currently under review in consideration of your employment.
+We are unable to confirm the accuracy of information contained in your employment application.
+Accordingly, your application has been placed on hold pending final review and determination of action.

-This decision, in part, is the result of information obtained thro Wilkinson Electric. ugh the current ins surance provider for
+This decision, in part, is the result of information obtained through the current insurance provider for Wilkinson Electric.

-While the insurance provider provided the report, they are not reasons Wilkinson Electric made this decision.
-If the report conbelieve to be inaccurate or incomplete, you must contact iix to is resolved, Wilkinson Electric will obtain another MVR and mak (5) business days from the date of this notice to contact my of otherwise Wilkinson Electric will assume that you no longer wis tains any informat resolve discrepanc ce a final determina fice with corrected ion that that you cies.
-Once the issue ation.
-You have five information,
+While the insurance provider provided the report, they are not able to provide you with specific reasons Wilkinson Electric made this decision.
+If the report contains any information that that you believe to be inaccurate or incomplete, you must contact iix to resolve discrepancies.
+Once the issue is resolved, Wilkinson Electric will obtain another MVR and make a final determination.
+You have five (5) business days from the date of this notice to contact my office with corrected information, otherwise Wilkinson Electric will assume that you no longer wish to seek employment with us.

 Regards:

 Division HR Manager